RohinSequeira/RohinSequeira/README.md

 ## I work with data!
 - 🔭 I’m currently working on improving my profile
 - 🌱 I’m currently learning Computer Vision with Deep Learning using Pytorch
-- 👯 I’m looking to collaborate with anyone interested to work on solving exsiting real life problems
+- 👯 I’m looking to collaborate with anyone interested to work on solving exisiting real life problems
 - 🥅 2021 goal: Contribute more to open source projects